 If we need to know where the contents of integer_value are actually stored, we can use the unary & operator to get its address.
-Interpret the operator '&' as "take address of".
+It is very unfortunate that the authors of C chose to use &, since this symbol is also used to indicate bit-wise logical AND operations.
+In any case, in the pointer-related form we interpret the operator '&' as "take address of".